Home > Blog > Moratorium > What Is a Debt Moratorium, Debt Relief Order, and How It Brings Relief

 Reviewing Finances in Detail

 Pinpoint where money leaks occur, whether through unnecessary costs or outdated processes.
-Businesses might analyze inventory or renegotiate supplier contracts.
+Businesses might analyse inventory or renegotiate supplier contracts.
 Individuals might reduce non-essentials.
 This step clarifies the viability of proposals that will be presented to creditors.
 A comprehensive review is the backbone of any effective restructuring talk.

 Negotiating with Creditors